raspberrypilearning/chameleon-lights/en/quiz1/question_1.md

 Answer the three questions below to reflect on what you've learned.

-After each question, press submit.
+After each question, press 'Check your answer'.
 You will be guided towards the correct answer.
 You can do this activity as many times as you want to.

 Have fun!